Anger boils over in Dover as stranded truckers demand to leave UK

 “We’re putting in place the infrastructure.
 So the armed forces will be doing that (COVID testing) in the first instance to help us to set that up and to get through some of the backlog that you’ve seen.”

-The mostly European drivers, many stranded with their trucks and without access to hot food or bathroom facilities, have grown increasingly angry as it became clear they may not get home in time for Christmas with their families.
+The mostly European drivers, many stranded with their trucks and without access to hot food or bathroom facilities, have grown increasingly irate, with many believing they are pawns in a political standoff between Britain and the EU as trade talks reach a climax.

-“They don’t give us food, they don’t give us drinks, they don’t give us sanitation, they don’t offer us anything,” he said in Spanish.
-“The situation is basically inhumane, so what we are asking for is a solution.”
+“They don’t give us food, they don’t give us drinks, they don’t give us sanitation, they don’t offer us anything,” said Sergio Robles, a 41-year-old Spanish truck driver.

 “I think and believe that this happening now isn’t due to coronavirus or anything, it’s due to Brexit, due to internal politics or something of that manner.”